Afeezagbaje/backend-coding-test/README.md

 - Create a `blog` table with a thousand generated articles that consist of a `title`, `content`, `author`, `create_at`, `updated_at`.

-- Develop a public API route that returns a paginated list of blog articles using GraphQL Relay Cursor-based pagination method.
+- Develop a public REST API route that returns a paginated list of blog articles.
+The implementation should use GraphQL Relay Cursor-based pagination method.

-- Implement full-text search with Hasura GraphQL API and Postgres for all blogs where their title & content are searchable
+- Implement full-text fuzzy search with Hasura GraphQL API and Postgres for all blogs where their title & content are searchable.
+Expose an API to interact with the functionality.

-- Deploy each route to its own Lambda function using the Serverless Framework.
+- Deploy each route to its own Lambda function using the [Serverless Framework](https://www.serverless.com/).
+Do note you can use the Serverless Framework without the serverless cloud service.

 ## Extra Points